emmercm/www/src/blog/_pin-gha-action-digests.md

 	    - uses: ./.github/actions/my-custom-action
 ```

 Most examples you see online (and even most actions themselves) recommend specifying a major version number, such as `actions/checkout@v5` in the example above.
-This typically corresponds
+This version corresponds to a Git tag name, which is typically created by a GitHub Release.

-_Note: you can spe
+_Note: you can specify a Git branch name such as `actions/checkout@main`, but nearly no one recommends this, as it doesn't protect you from breaking changes between major versions._

 - https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions
 - https://semgrep.dev/blog/2025/popular-github-action-tj-actionschanged-files-is-compromised/